rayyan35p/tp/docs/DeveloperGuide.md

 The `Model` component,

 * stores the TaskHub data i.e., all `Employee` and `Project` objects (which are separately contained in a `UniqueEmployeeList` object and a `UniqueProjectList` object).
-* stores the currently 'selected' `Employee` and `Project` objects (e.g., results of a search query) as 2 separate _filtered_ list which are exposed to outsiders as an unmodifiable `ObservableList<Employee>` and `ObservableList<Project>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Employee` and `Project` objects (e.g., results of a search query) as 2 separate _filtered_ lists which are exposed to outsiders as unmodifiable `ObservableList<Employee>` and `ObservableList<Project>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+This is exposed to the outside as a `ReadOnlyUserPref` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `TaskHub`, which `Employee` references.
 This allows `TaskHub` to only require one `Tag` object per unique tag, instead of each `Employee` needing their own `Tag` objects.<br>